What is a term deposit?

 How to compare term deposits

 As with any type of investment, loan, or other financial product, there is no one-size-fits-all ‘best’ option.
 The best term deposit for you will be one most suitable for your current financial situation, how long you plan to invest the money, and many other factors.
-To compare term deposits and find the best option available, you should compare:
+To find the best option available, you should compare:

 - How interest is calculated and how often